FAA Medical Certification

 Get a Confirmation Number!

-You must have a confirmation number when you arrive for your medical exam.
+I need a CONFIRMATION NUMBER to import your information and begin your medical exam.
 Without this number, little else can happen.

-The Confirmation Number will be automatically printed at the bottom of the 8500-8 Form when you print up the submitted form.
+The CONFIRMATION NUMBER will be automatically printed at the bottom of the 8500-8 Form if you print up the submitted form.

 Medications